ghuntley/workshops/nixos-workshop/modules/02-install-nixos/README.md

 By the end of this module you will have:

 * Booted into NixOS
-* Generated an initial [/etc/nixos/configuration.nix][nixos-generate-default-config] config and customized it.
+* Generated an initial [/etc/nixos/configuration.nix][nixos-generate-default-config] config and minimally customized it.
 * Installed NixOS onto real hardware or into a VirtualBox virtual machine.

 ## ✋ Before You Begin